-Today, the majority of insurers are likely to offer you an insurance policy if you are HIV positive, which means lower prices due to greater competition in the market.
+Today, most insurers are likely to offer you an insurance policy if you are HIV positive, which means lower prices due to greater competition in the market.
 So it could seriously be worth your time shopping around, chatting to a broker, or calling your insurer.

 Unfortunately, there’s no getting around this one: cover will cost more if you have HIV.
 It’s a medical condition that can affect life expectancy, so your risk is higher – which means the cost is higher too.

-However, it’s not the end of the world, especially for peace of mind if you’re buying a house, getting married, or starting a family and you need protection.
+However, it’s not the end of the world, especially for the peace of mind if you’re buying a house, getting married, or starting a family and need protection.

 The underwriters take lots of things into consideration when they’re giving you your price: your age, your general health, even your job – if you happen to do something dangerous like bomb disposal or bullfighting.